 Don’t pass other vehicles within the same lane.

-Don't ride more than two bicycles abreast.
+Don't ride more than two abreast (side-by-side).

 Stay visible, predictable and assertive.